firahsa/Facial_Recognition/README.md

 # Facial_Recognition
-This is a Face Recognition Project developed using OpenCV Module in Python.
+This is a face recognition project developed using OpenCV Module in Python.
 This display a blue rectangle frame around faces.

 Before you start: